dumaaan/mlperf_backendai/README.md

 # Pushing the image to Backend.AI

-1. Login through Docker to https://beta.backend.docker.ai using `docker login -u username SERVER` command.
+1. Login through Docker to Harbor (https://beta.backend.docker.ai) using `docker login -u username SERVER` command.
 2. Tag the image as the `beta.docker.backend.ai/mlperf/<your-image-name>`.
 3. Push the image using `docker push <image tag>` command.